 National Folk Week launches, with more than 1,000 events nationwide.

-EFDSS celebrates its centenary with the release of the album A Century of Song.
+The centenary of the Folk-Song Society is marked with the release of the album A Century of Song.

 The Heritage Lottery Fund supports Take 6, which sees the Vaughan Williams Memorial Library digitise six major manuscript collections (Janet Heatley Blunt, George Butterworth, Francis Collinson, George Gardiner, Anne Gilchrist and Henry Hammond).